bcgov/rockychat/data-prep/README.md

   - `metadata and stackoverflow csv` contains both the files from `stackoverflow-csv` and `digital-website-jsonl`
 - wait for the data import to complete, then add them to the agent from DialogFlow CX

-### How setup the Chatbot in Azure OpenAI Studio:
+### How setup the Chatbot in Azure OpenAI Foundry:

 After running the data collection scripts, there should be an Azure AI Search Index created already.
 - test Search Index with some private cloud keywords, such as `Emerald`.
 The search result should contains references from all three sources!
-- head over to OpenAI Studio.
+- head over to OpenAI Foundry.
 If you don't have any LLM deployed yet, pick a model and deploy it first.
 - head over to Chat playground, pick a deployment and config `add your data` to use the Search Index.
 Now you can interact with the chatbot from the playground!
 - for Rocky integration, get the source code and config from `View Code`